 Minister Of Interior Receives Messages Of Solidarity From World Counterparts

-His Excellency also received messages and cables from Minister of Interior of the Republic of Turkiye HE Mustafa Ciftci, Minister of the Interior of the Kingdom of Spain HE Fernando Grande-Marlaska Gomez, Coordinating Minister for National Security and Minister for Home Affairs of Republic of Singapore HE K. Shanmugam, Deputy Prime Minister and Minister of Internal Affairs of Romania HE Marian-Catalin Predoiu, Commander of the Gendarmerie General Command of the Republic of Turkiye Gen. Ali Cardakci, and Director General of the National Gendarmerie of the French Republic Gen. Hubert Bonneau.
+HE Sheikh Khalifa also received messages and cables from Minister of Interior of the Republic of Turkiye Mustafa Ciftci, Minister of the Interior of the Kingdom of Spain Fernando Grande-Marlaska Gomez, Coordinating Minister for National Security and Minister for Home Affairs of Republic of Singapore K Shanmugam, Deputy Prime Minister and Minister of Internal Affairs of Romania Marian-Catalin Predoiu, Commander of the Gendarmerie General Command of the Republic of Turkiye Gen Ali Cardakci, and Director General of the National Gendarmerie of the French Republic Gen. Hubert Bonneau.

 Legal Disclaimer: